-He leads a dream team of engineers and developers.
-He organises our agile development groups to create and manage websites and further innovate our booking engine technology.
+Toni leads a dream team of engineers and developers.
+He captains the creation and maintenance of websites, and of course, the evolution of our booking engine.
 He ensures that our technology is always ready to help you sell.

 You can call him Toni.
 He knows the ins and outs of hotel dristribution.
 After travelling Europe in a several senior contracting roles he is now in Miami, where he goes all around the American continent to develop our business and services.

 Favourite dish:His mum’s rice.
 Funny fact:After a meeting, he once got into a police car thinking it was a taxi.
 What would you take to a desert island?
 A boat.

 A Spaniard in Thailand.
 He is having a great time developing our business in Asia from our office in Bangkok.
 His background is mainly B2C so he knows how the market moves.